marcospereirampj/python-keycloak/CONTRIBUTING.md

 tox -e apply-check
 ```

 which will apply isort and black formatting for you in the repository.
-The flake8 problems however need to be resolved
+The flake8 problems, however, need to be resolved
 manually by the developer.

-Additionally we require that the documentation pages are built without warnings.
+Additionally, we require that the documentation pages are built without warnings.
 This check is also run via tox, using
 the command

 ```sh